TromboneScott/Oscars/README.txt

 Edit year/data/definitions.xml using Eclipse
 1. Update the year
+2. Update the curtain date and time for the start of the broadcast in local time
-2. Update the categories as a few change each year
+3. Update the categories as a few change each year
-3. Make sure the categories are in the same order as the Google Form
+4. Make sure the categories are in the same order as the Google Form
-4. Update the tieBreaker values as indicated in Google Form steps above
+5. Update the tieBreaker values as indicated in Google Form steps above
-5. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
+6. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
-6. Add all the nominees under each category in the order you want them (usually alphabetical)
+7. Add all the nominees under each category in the order you want them (usually alphabetical)
   a.
 Using Eclipse will put all special characters such as á and é in UTF-8 format
-7. Set the img value for each nominee
+8. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute